eclipse-wildwebdeveloper/wildwebdeveloper/CONTRIBUTING.md

 Simply `mvn clean verify`, this will run the tests (`-DskipTests` to skip them) and the resulting p2 repository and specific IDE applications will be available for further manual testing in `repository/target`.

-To full build and test use the following commands:
+To fully build and test, use the following commands:
 ```
 $ cd <WildWebDeveloper project root directory>
 $ mvn clean install